What is Mokume Gane?

 Average thickness is 2mm, optimal for daily wear.
 Unlined bands can be made thinner (1.6mm) upon request.

 Profile refers to the cross-section of the ring.
-Flat, softly beveled, and domed profiles are available; all are designed for comfort.
+Flat, softly beveled, and domed (half-round) profiles are available; all are designed for comfort.
 Comfort fit available on request.

 Anyone sensitive to sterling silver may require a liner; otherwise they are simply a design choice.
 A liner may be selected to match rails or a stone setting; engraving is easier to read with a liner and sterling silver liners are an economical option.
 Unlined bands are also available.